 OMM Sleeping Bags

-The Minimus has been used below zero on many occasions, but mostly in competitions where only one or two nights camping were involved.
+The M Degree 200 K has been used below zero on many occasions, but mostly in competitions where only one or two nights camping were involved.
 The OMM can be a fully committing mountain race though, and under cold conditions the argument for extra insulation is strong.

 The basic figures for the above bags: